Sometimes we are so busy looking at the differences between birds that we forget the similarities.

 As diverse as the birds of the world are, the similarities in structure and function are profound.
 Certainly, one of the most prominent is the teardrop shape.
 It unites all of the flying and swimming birds into the amazing avian assemblage we enjoy today.

 Eldon Greij’s column “Amazing Birds” appears in every issue of BirdWatching magazine.
-Subscribe.
-This article appeared in the April 2017 issue, which will go on sale at Barnes & Noble and other newsstands in early November.
+This article appeared in the April 2017 issue.
 Eldon is professor emeritus of biology at Hope College, located in Holland, Michigan, and the founder of Birder’s World magazine.

 New to birdwatching?